 Marvel Fans, Celebrate!
 CGC comics has announced Special Marvel Labels

-Certified Guaranty Company, i.e, CGC has announced that Marvel Entertainment LLC has granted it rights to create a lineup of certification labels featuring the most iconic Marvel characters – Sarasota, Florida 02-20-2019.
+Certified Guaranty Company, i.e, CGC is a grading company for comics.
+They announced that Marvel Entertainment LLC has granted it rights to create a lineup of certification labels featuring the most iconic Marvel characters – Sarasota, Florida 02-20-2019.

 This agreement officially provides collectors with the opportunity to have their very own Marvel comics encapsulated with CGC certification labels to depict Marvel’s greatest heroes of all times.

 Incidentally, the first series of labels features iconic Marvel legends including the likes of Iron Man, Captain Marvel, Spider-Man and none other than Captain America himself!
 The designs are to be launched at the Chicago Comic and Entertainment Expo (C2E2) in March 2019.